They've already built the bunker

 Is Donald Trump building a bunker under the ballroom for himself?

-Proof of it is visible in the image at the top of the page: an opening in a concrete foundation wall.
+Proof of it is visible in the image at the top of the page, just to the side of the President: an opening in an "exterior" foundation wall.

 An opening is clearly visible in the foundation wall and its waterproofing assembly.

-Whatever is on the other side of that aperture is an open secret in Federal planning circles.
-The scope and extent of the facility is generally left to rumors, but its existence is quietly accepted.
-Washington is a town full of secrets and has been for a long time.
+Whatever is on the other side of that aperture is known in Federal planning circles.
+Its scope and extent are left to rumors, but its existence is accepted with a wink.
+Washington is a town full of secrets.
 Indeed, the version of the East Wing that Trump tore down was itself built to conceal a secret: the construction of the compound's original bunker.
 Why would its replacement be any less clandestine?

-Built at the beginning of World War II, the old air raid shelter actually sat just to the south of the modest neoclassical pavilion, under some shrubbery.
+Built by FDR at the beginning of World War II, the old air raid shelter was not actually under the old East Wing.
+Rather, it sat under shrubbery just to the south of the modest neoclassical pavilion.
 Over the years and several renovations, the facility was renamed the Presidential Emergency Operations Center.
-It is where Trump himself reportedly spent the evening of May 29th, 2020 there, as the George Floyd protests surged.
-Visitors report that the space was cramped and shabby.
+It is where Trump himself reportedly spent the evening of May 29th, 2020, after the George Floyd protests surged against the White House fence.
+Visitors frequently reported that the space was cramped and shabby.
 More importantly, DC's obsessive culture of security is never satisfied.
 Consequently, plans to modernized the PEOC have followed every major crisis, including more outlandish plans like the 1960s nuclear-resistant Deep Underground Command Center, or DUCC.

 The thing is, there is good evidence they did build something like the DUCC, and the press reported on it.
 In fact, one of Trump's buddies, conservative journalist Ronald Kessler stated in a 2018 book and also in interviews, that a new bunker facility was completed at the end of the Obama presidency and that Trump has toured it.
 The media, for their part, treated this new structure with a wink and a nod: an open secret among the "savvy."
 After all, the White House Press Corps had watched it get built right under their nose, or rather their feet.

-What I hope to show in this post is that they were mistaken: the huge mess that they saw in the 2010s was a noisy misdirection for a much, much bigger project that the government simply could not hide.
+What I hope to show in this post is that they were mistaken: the huge mess that they saw in the 2010s was a noisy misdirection for a much, much bigger project.
 Now that Trump is claiming credit for the bunker, the attention on this new component may only bury the larger whole beneath the hole.
-That curious door in a foundation wall is the way down.
+The way in is that curious door in the ballroom's foundation wall.

 9/11 framed the problem

 DC came to a standstill on September 11th, 2001.
+Roads were closed.
 The metro was shut down.
 I remember watching long streams people in business attire walk by my school as I waited to be picked up.
 Driving was even worse, with rush hour traffic colliding into school pickup, emergency closures, and people just trying to get out of town.
-According to reporting at the time, security agencies felt this gridlock proved it would be difficult to evacuate the President in either a conventional or terror attack.
+According to later reporting, security agencies felt this gridlock proved it would be difficult to evacuate the President in either a conventional or terror attack.
 The President would have to shelter in place.

 Liz Cheney's father, Richard "Dick" Cheney in the PEOC on September 11th, 2001.

 So began a new round of top-secret planning to ensure on-site continuity of operations at the White House.
 What the complex faced was a problem basically every community in the US deals with: it had obsolete infrastructure.
-This is what they told the press in 2010, and, you know what, I think it's true.
-It's just that sometimes the best way to conceal something is to tell the truth about something else.
-Even better, is to attract attention with a third thing.
+This is what officials told the press in 2010—and you know what, I think it's true.
+It's just that sometimes the best way to conceal something is to tell the truth about something else, especially if it hogs all the attention.
 This is what I believe happened with something known as the "White House Big Dig."

 October 2010 aerial photo of the West Wing, with the "Big Dig" pit.
 Comparing the shadows of the West Wing to those in the pit suggests that excavation is only 1-2 stories deep.

-The Big Dig was a construction project that involved major infrastructure upgrades all around the complex, mostly from 2010 to 2012.
-The most visible portion of this project was a very large hole dug on the north side of the West Wing.
-The work garnered a lot of attention because it temporarily displaced "Pebble Beach," a paved part of the North Lawn where TV journalists report to camera.
+The Big Dig was a construction project that extended across the White House complex.
+Beginning with scattered utility work in 2004, it culminated in 2010 with the excavation of a very large hole on the north side of the West Wing.
+The work garnered national media attention because it temporarily displaced "Pebble Beach," a paved part of the North Lawn where TV journalists report to camera.
+Then, in 2012, the lawn was restored to normal, as if nothing had ever happened.

-A clue to what Kessler was actually talking about was actually right down West Executive Avenue.
-While the press corps was joking about the hole in front of their eyes, they weren't talking about the sheds.
+I think a clue to what Kessler was actually talking about was actually right down the street.
+While the press corps was joking about the hole in front of their eyes, they weren't talking about the shed on West Executive Avenue.

 A shockingly youthful Barack Obama talks to Valerie Jarrett in 2009, in front of a big shed.